Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - Right side pass from horn position

-### Horn position
+### Horn

-The same as the open position, but the leader fingers point down.
+The same as the [open] position, but the leader fingers point down.
 The hand looks like the sign of horns.

 Reached via:

 - Sugar tuck from open position

-### Spiderman position
+### Spiderman

-The same as the open position, but the leader fingers point up.
+The same as the [open] position, but the leader fingers point up.
 The hand looks like spiderman shooting a spider web.

-### Weird position
+### Weird

-The same as the open position, but the leader fingers point up.
+The same as the [open] position, but the leader fingers point up.

-### Goofy position
+### Goofy

-A mirror image of the open position.
+A mirror image of the [open] position.
 The leader's right hand ring finger and middle finger (pointing to the left) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.

-### Goofy horn position
+### Goofy horn

-A mirror image of the horn position.
+A mirror image of the [horn] position.
 It is the same as the goofy position, but the leader fingers point down.

-### Goofy spiderman position
+### Goofy spiderman

-A mirror image of the spiderman position.
+A mirror image of the [spiderman] position.
 It is the same as the goofy position, but the leader fingers point up.

-### Goofy weird position
+### Goofy weird

-A mirror image of the weird position.
+A mirror image of the [weird] position.
 It is the same as the goofy position, but the leader fingers point to the right.

-### Parallel position
+### Parallel

 A specific double handhold.
 The leader's left hand ring finger and middle finger (pointing to the right) are held by the follower's right hand (pointing down) at